 In this course, students immerse themselves in extensive reading and writing, fostering their literacy skills.
 The curriculum exposes them to a diverse range of topics and complex texts, encouraging analytical thinking and civil discourse.
 Through active participation, including seminar-style discussions throughout the year, students analyze complex ideas, contribute their unique knowledge, and value diverse perspectives.
 Students focus on elements of the writing process and work to build proficiency with analytical papers focused on thematic interpretations of text and obeying standard MLA academic conventions.

-Covering the same skills and similar material as English I, this course challenges students to complete style analysis essays in addition to the analytical responses emphasized in the on-level course.
+In this course, students immerse themselves in extensive reading and writing, fostering their literacy skills.
+The curriculum exposes them to a diverse range of topics and complex texts, encouraging analytical thinking and civil discourse.
+Through active participation, including seminar-style discussions throughout the year, students analyze complex ideas, contribute their unique knowledge, and value diverse perspectives.
+Students focus on elements of the writing process and work to build proficiency with analytical papers focused on thematic interpretations of text and obeying standard MLA academic conventions.
+This course challenges students to complete style analysis essays in addition to the analytical responses emphasized in the on-level course.
 Students are expected to take notes and forge textual connections independently.
 The acquisition of expanded vocabulary and varied, complex sentence structures facilitate a more technically advanced writing style.
 Course reading is completed outside of class, and students assume leadership roles in seminar-style discussions.

 This course emphasizes the writing process as students refine the skills introduced in English I to develop comprehensive argumentative and analytical essays through the study of both Western and non-Western literature and other non-fiction texts.
 Through class discussion and scaffolded writing assignments, students explore broader real-world issues in relationship to the content covered in the readings, making connections among the text, themselves, and their world.
 In addition to analyzing literature through discussion and analytical essays, students will be introduced to academic research in writing to better discern how to use and assess the quality of various resources to support an argument.